-Question: How do I get the browser window size?
+Question: How do I determine the browser window size in JavaScript?

-Answer: To determine the actual size of the browser window, use the following properties:
+Answer: To determine the size of the browser window, use the following properties:

 document.body.offsetWidth, document.body.offsetHeight